-The original Maximo: Ghosts to Glory is a 3D hack and slash platform game based in the Ghosts n’ Goblins universe, developed by Capcom for the PlayStation 2.
-A sequel, Maximo vs. Army of Zin was released in 2003.
-A thirth game was going to be developed by the same team (Capcom Production Studio 8), but after only 3 months into development it was canned due to lower than expected sales from Maximo 2.
-Studio 8 was also closed by Capcom in 2006.
-[Info from Wikipedia]
+Maximo 3 is the cancelled third episode in the Maximo series, a game that many fans were waiting for, but unfortunately things went not as planned.
+The original Maximo: Ghosts to Glory is a 3D action game created as a spiritual sequel to the 2D Ghosts n’ Goblins series, developed by Capcom Production Studio 8 and released for PlayStation 2 in 2001 / 2002.
+A sequel, Maximo vs. Army of Zin was released in 2003 and the third game was in the works by the same team, but after only a few months of development it was canned due to lower than expected sales from Maximo 2.

 Images: